goooooouwa/writings/_notes/economics/2019-09-24-crash-course-economics.md

 ## #1 Intro to Economics

 Risk

-Scarcity：the tension between infinite wants and finite resources Everything has a cost
+Scarcity：the tension between infinite wants and finite resources

+Everything has a cost

 Cost and benefits

-right Policy has right incentives
+Right policy has right incentives

-Incentives 刺激
-A set of external ( rather than intrinsic) motivators that explain people’s choices.
+Incentives 刺激: a set of external ( rather than intrinsic) motivators that explain people’s choices.

 Macro-economics